OUR Team

 Jón Bjarki Magnússon joined F4F in 2019 and he is currently available for project work.
 He is an anthropological filmmaker, with a background in journalism and poetry.
 His previous work includes award-winning journalism on the conditions of refugees and asylum-seekers in Iceland, a book of poetry and a short film on friendship in cyberspace, Even Asteroids Are Not Alone (2018), which was awarded the Royal Anthropological Institute & Marsh Short Film Prize for ‘most outstanding short film on social, cultural and biological anthropology or archaeology’ in 2019.
 Jón Bjarki studied creative writing at the University of Iceland and received his MA in Visual and Media Anthropology from Freie Universität, Berlin, in 2018.
 He is currently distributing his first feature-length documentary, Half Elf, co-produced by F4F's Andy Lawrence and featured on our projects page.
 Jón Bjarki is also the founder of SKAK BÍÓFILM, a small Icelandic production company dedicated to making anthropological and artistic films.
 He shares his base between Athens, Berlin and Reykjavík.

-Olaf Lawrence joined F4F as work experience in 2019, during which time he provided valuable assistance on our annual Summer School.
-He is now working with F4F Projects, notably with international relations and LSE scholar, Professor William A. Callahan, to remix his film Great Walls (2019).
+Olaf Lawrence splits his time between bases in Cornwall, London and Amsterdam.
+He joined F4F for work experience in 2019 when he provided valuable assistance on our annual Summer School.
+He is now working with F4F Projects, notably with international relations and LSE scholar, Professor William A. Callahan, to remix his film Great Walls (2021).
 Their work has helped to broaden the appeal of international politics to younger audiences.
 Olaf makes music videos and documentaries about subjects he is passionate about - the ocean, skateboarding, surfing and music.
 He works with various formats, both digital and analogue, and has a love of all things vintage which he mixes with expert drone work, GoPro and SFX in contemporary mash-ups.
-Olaf splits his time between bases in Cornwall, London and Amsterdam and he is currently studying for a BA in Film and Television at Falmouth University.
+Congratulations to Olaf who recently graduated from Falmouth University with a first-class honours degree in Film and Television and his directorial debut - the eco-documentary Green Ocean Gold....coming soon.